reactjs/id.react.dev/src/content/reference/react/Suspense.md

 #### Props {/*props*/}
 * `children`: UI aktual yang ingin Anda render.
 Jika `children` ditangguhkan sewaktu merender, batas Suspense akan beralih merender `fallback`.
 * `fallback`: UI alternatif untuk dirender menggantikan UI yang sebenarnya jika belum selesai dimuat.
 Setiap node React yang valid akan diterima, meskipun dalam praktiknya, fallback adalah tampilan placeholder yang ringan, Suspense akan secara otomatis beralih ke `fallback` ketika `children` ditangguhkan, dan kembali ke `children` ketika datanya sudah siap.
-Jika `fallback` ditangguhkan sewaktu melakukan rendering, itu akan mengaktifkan induk terdekat dari Suspense Boundary.
+Jika `fallback` ditangguhkan sewaktu melakukan rendering, itu akan mengaktifkan induk terdekat dari batas Suspense.

 #### Caveats {/*caveats*/}

-- React does not preserve any state for renders that got suspended before they were able to mount for the first time.
-When the component has loaded, React will retry rendering the suspended tree from scratch.
+- React tidak menyimpan state apa pun untuk render yang ditangguhkan sebelum dapat dimuat untuk pertama kalinya.
+Ketika komponen sudah dimuat, React will retry rendering the suspended tree from scratch.
 - If Suspense was displaying content for the tree, but then it suspended again, the `fallback` will be shown again unless the update causing it was caused by [`startTransition`](/reference/react/startTransition) or [`useDeferredValue`](/reference/react/useDeferredValue).
 - If React needs to hide the already visible content because it suspended again, it will clean up [layout Effects](/reference/react/useLayoutEffect) in the content tree.
 When the content is ready to be shown again, React will fire the layout Effects again.
 This ensures that Effects measuring the DOM layout don't try to do this while the content is hidden.
 - React includes under-the-hood optimizations like *Streaming Server Rendering* and *Selective Hydration* that are integrated with Suspense.
 Read [an architectural overview](https://github.com/reactwg/react-18/discussions/37) and watch [a technical talk](https://www.youtube.com/watch?v=pj5N-Khihgc) to learn more.